themarkness/markalexanderwilliams/posts/2016-10-02-distraction-and-wellbeing.md

 ---

-title:  "Distraction and wellbeing"
+title: Distraction and wellbeing
 date:  2016-10-02
+author: Mark Williams
-desc: "How technology distracts students and engages them."
+summary: How technology distracts students and engages them.
-keywords: "digital wellbeing, wellbeing"
-categories: [MA]
-tags: [digital wellbeing, wellbeing]
+tags:
-icon: fa-graduation-cap
+  - MA
+  - digital wellbeing
+  - wellbeing
 ---
 One of the key emergent themes from my pilot study was that of technology as a distraction or a means of procrastination and this having a perceived negative effect on our sense of wellbeing.
 [Rosen et. al (2013)](https://pdfs.semanticscholar.org/a449/623136ff47e87ec67a1a6f2980ef108c328d.pdf) find a negative connection between looking at social media during lectures and academic performance and suggest using "technology breaks" in a similar fashion to a coffee break to mitigate this.